Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Results enunciation

-where $U$, called \emph{order parameter}, is a path-by-path matrix of size $\left|\Pi\right|\times\left|\Pi\right|$, where $\left|\Pi\right|=H^{L}$ denotes the size of the set $\Pi$.
+where $\xi^{\pi}\left(x\right)$ is the attentioned input corresponding to an input $x$, while $U$, called \emph{order parameter}, is a path-by-path matrix of size $\left|\Pi\right|\times\left|\Pi\right|$, where $\left|\Pi\right|=H^{L}$ denotes the size of the set $\Pi$.
 The value of the order parameter is determined \emph{self-consistently }by minimizing a scalar function $S$, called \emph{action} in the physics literature.
 This is defined as

 where, for any matrix $M$, we define

 and